Heights council cancels city election, as races uncontested

 McCann, who is serving as mayor pro tem, is self-employed and has been a resident of Harker Heights for the past 30 years.

-Canterino, owner of a Harker Heights jewelry store, has been a resident of Harker Heights for the past 16 years.
+Canterino is owner of a Harker Heights jewelry store and has been a resident of Harker Heights for the past 16 years.

 Fountain is ineligible to seek reelection to the council because she is term-limited by the city charter, having served two consecutive three-year terms.